patrick-lenggenhager/HyperCells/README.md

 - `TGCellGraph` objects and symmetric `TGCell` objects cannot be produced for cells without mirror symmetries, i.e., for quotients that act "chirally" on the surface.
-- Tests currently only succeed with GAP version 4.11 due to different but equivalent representation of certain groups elements as words in the generators.
-- Faces of `TGCellGraph` objects are currently not implemented for all cases, they are only implemented for tessellation and kagome graphs obtained using the `TGTessellationGraph` and `TGKagomeGraph` functions, respectively.
+- Faces of `TGCellGraph` objects have only been tested in the context of `TGTessellationGraph` and `TGKagomeGraph` and might not work in general.

 ## HyperBloch package